 In 2014, Brennan sold 8chan to an American businessman in the Philippines, but he stayed on as a site administrator.
 He moved to Manila, where he could afford a home health aide.
 In April 2016, Brennan quit 8chan but kept working for the company that owned it.
 In December 2018, he quit that too.
 He’d started going to church with his aide, and met a woman there.
 He converted to Christianity, and they married on Valentine’s Day.
-In recent months, 8chan got around 15 million unique visitors each month, according to Similarweb.
+Today, 8chan gets around 15 million unique visitors each month, according to Similarweb.

 Brennan began denouncing 8chan in March after a gunman killed 51 people in two New Zealand mosques after posting a white supremacist manifesto on 8chan.
 But when we spoke in Manila in May, he still wasn’t sure that if he knew then what he knows now, he wouldn’t have founded it.
 When the El Paso shooting happened in early August, the third mass shooting this year in which the gunman shared his plans on 8chan, Fredrick began more explicitly calling for 8chan to disappear and never return.
 This drew attention from media worldwide, and from trolls.

 They tried to post his address, and sent him images of him being pushed down the stairs.
 “I didn't create online harassment,” he said.
 “This has all been going on way before I came of age, but in a way, I kind of deserve it, don't you think?”